hisume/airgap-charts/README.md

 python main.py --catalog ./catalog.yaml --push-images --include-dependencies --skip-existing
 ```
 - Notes:
-  - --only-addon and --exclude-addons still apply in catalog mode (by chart name, case-insensitive, exact match).
+  - --only-addon and --exclude-addons still apply in catalog mode (by release name, case-insensitive, exact match).
   - If an entry has no version, the tool resolves the latest version during sync (same as values mode).

 Generator CLI (values_parser.py)